muratk3n/thirdwave/en/README.md

 a baggage check fee would add 26¢ a share; charging for Wi-Fi would add another 9¢.
-Springing fees on customers 'might hurt JetBlue in the media,' wrote Cowen and Co. analyst Helane Becker in a research note, but “the revenue benefit to the company would probably trump any customer push back.”
+Springing fees on customers 'might hurt JetBlue in the media,' wrote Cowen and Co. analyst Helane Becker in a research note, but 'the revenue benefit to the company would probably trump any customer push back.'

 The episode reflects how, after government deregulation, Wall Street has taken control of the airline industry and demanded oligopolistic